Benedict-Ik/Benedict-Ik/README.md

 ## 🛠️ Tech Stack

-Here are some tools and technologies I work with regularly:
+Here are some tools and technologies I work with:

 | Tech Stack | Technologies/Tools/Frameworks
 |----------|------------|